The Black Panthers: Vanguard of the Revolution: Critical reception

 The film received both acclaim and reproval from critics.
 On Rotten Tomatoes, it has a 92% rating based on 36 reviews, with an average rating of 7.6/10.
 The site's consensus states: "The Black Panthers: Vanguard Of The Revolution offers a fascinating -- if somewhat rudimentary -- introduction to a movement, and an era, that remains soberingly relevant today."
 Metacritic reports an 80 out of 100 rating based on 17 critics, indicating "generally favorable reviews".
 The Hollywood Reporter gave the film a positive review, describing it as "a strong if only occasionally transporting biography of a movement that terrified the establishment in its day."
 The Mercury News wrote, "Pulse-pounding...and insightful."

-Elaine Brown, a former Black Panther Party leader, criticized the film, writing that it presents "a disparaging portrait of Huey P. Newton" and that Nelson "[excised] from his film the Party's ideological foundation and political strategies, [...] reducing our activities to sensationalist engagements, as snatched from establishment media headlines."
+Elaine Brown, the former Black Panther Party Chairwoman, criticized the film, writing that it presents "a disparaging portrait of Huey P. Newton" and that Nelson "[excised] from his film the Party's ideological foundation and political strategies, [...] reducing our activities to sensationalist engagements, as snatched from establishment media headlines."

 In contrast, Michael C. Moynihan, writing in The Daily Beast, accused the film of "whitewashing" the politics and activities of the Black Panther Party.